 Life and paleoecology.
-In life, Agaricocrinus lived with its column attached to the sea floor, and its arms directed upward into the water column.
-Crinoids are filter feeders: They arrange their arms into broad fan shapes to trap food particles from the water.
+In life, Agaricocrinus lived with its column attached to the sea floor and its arms directed upward into the water column, and oriented to bottom currents.
+When feeding, their arms presumably curved into broad, “fan-“ and “bowl-shaped” patterns similar to modern crinoids.
+Pinnules on crinoid arms trap food particles from water currents.
 In the Fort Payne and Borden Formations, some crinoids were restricted to certain depths, or certain types of mounds on the sea floor, but Agaricocrinus appears to have lived in many different areas with other crinoids and bryozoans (Krivicich and others, 2014).
 Undersea gardens of hundreds or thousands of crinoids would have covered the slopes of the Borden delta and the deeper waters in front of the delta, where the Fort Payne mounds accumulated.
-The mounds themselves were buildups partly caused by sediment trapping of gardens of bryozoans and crinoids.
+The mounds themselves were buildups partly caused by sediment trapping of gardens of bryozoans and crinoids like Agaricocrinus.

 Special thanks.
 The fossil of the month and many other Fort Payne crinoids in the KGS fossil collections were donated by Dr. David Meyer from the University of Cincinnati.
-We thank Dave for his donations.
+We thank Dave for his donations, and for his helpful suggestions on some of the figures shown on this web page.
 Dr. Meyer, along with Dr. Bill Ausich at Ohio State University, have published many papers on the Fort Payne crinoid fauna, including Agaricocrinus.

 - Ausich, W.I., and Kammer, T.W., 1991, Systematic revisions to Aorocrinus, Dorycrinus, Macrocrinus, Paradichocrinus, Strotocrinus, and Uperocrinus: Mississippian camerate crinoids (echinodermata) from the stratotype region: Journal of Paleontology, v.
 65, no. 6, p.
 936–944.